Giveth/lpp-milestones/README.md

 **note:** This milestone can continue to receive funds indefinetly.

-### FundRaisingMilestone
+### LPMilestone

 This milestone is intended to raise funds for an exsting LiquidPledging `admin`.
-Upon disbursement of funds, they will be sent directly to the [LiquidPledging](https://github.com/Giveth/liquidpledging) `admin`.
+Any raised funds can only be transferred transfered directly to the [LiquidPledging](https://github.com/Giveth/liquidpledging) `admin`.

 All behavior is the same as the [BridgedMilestone](#bridgedmilestone) except as noted below.

 #### Recipient

 This is the `adminId` of the LiquidPledging `admin` who will receive the funds from this milestone.
-The `admin.addr` will be the entity that can execute the actions mentioned in [BridgedMilestone - Available Actions](#available-actions).
+Only the `manager` will be able to execute the actions mentioned in [BridgedMilestone - Available Actions](#available-actions).

 #### Withdraw/Disbursement

 As noted above, the funds will never leave the LiquidPledging contract.

-TODO:

-- should the funds be `transferred` to the admin?
-What happens if the receiving admin is canceled?
-Then the funds will be back in control of this milestone.
-Then either this milestone's reviewer will need to change the recipient, or this milestone will need to be canceled so the funds roll back up and are accessible.
-- the other option is to `donate` the funds to the recipient admin in the `manager`.
-This would put the funds in control of the manager if the recipeint admin was canceled.
-This could be problematic b/c the `manager` may be a contract that can't make arbitrary external calls (like a multisig) & doesn't know how to interact w/ liquidPledging to donate the funds, thus resulting in stuck funds.

-I think the first options is best.

 ## Development